-A group of indie music publishers is joining the karaoke lawsuit filed last spring by Sybersound Records against six other karaoke record manufacturers.
-The lawsuit claims the six karaoke record manuf
+NEW YORK — A group of indie music publishers is joining the karaoke lawsuit filed last spring by Sybersound Records against six other karaoke record manufacturers.

-Billboard.biz has learned that the publishers become plaintiffs with Sybersound, which does business as Party Tyme Karaoke, in a copyright infringement lawsuit being filed today (Aug.
-11) in federal District Court in Los Angeles.
+The publishers become plaintiffs with Sybersound, which does business as Party Tyme Karaoke, in a copyright infringement lawsuit filed Aug.
+11 in federal District Court in Los Angeles.

 The publishers and the compositions in which they claim an interest are Mark Hybner Publishing (“Chicks Dig It,” “Laredo”), Full Circle Music Publishing (“Homewrecker”), Skronk Bonk Tunes (“How Am I Doin'”), World House Hits (“Monday Morning Church”), SHC d/b/a Steele Wheels Music (“Nothin ‘Bout Love Makes Sense”) and Logrhythm Music (“Miss Independent”).

-A spokesman for Sybersound tells Billboard.biz that the publishers contacted the company after reading about the earlier lawsuits and sought to join its legal fight.
+Sybersound’s attorney, Robert Meloni in New York, says that the publishers contacted the company after reading about the earlier lawsuits and sought to join its legal fight.
 Sybersound is voluntarily dismissing its state lawsuit and replacing it with the federal suit.
 Peter Haviland with Kaye Scholer in Los Angeles is the lead litigation attorney for the publishers and Sybersound.